Attractions Around Addis and Its Surrounding

 Melka konture is the only open Palio-anthropological site in the country located 60km away from Addis Ababa.
-The museum displays varies old stone tools which dated over 1.7 million years.
+The museum displays various old stone tools which dates back over 1.7 million years.
 Melka Kuntre is located 60 km south of Addis Ababa on the way to Tiya.
 Stone Age site (between 1.5 and 1.8 Million years old), contains many samples of Stone Age tools of the early Homo sapiens.
 The collections are results of the excavations of the last decades.
 The samples are well exhibited in show rooms and there is very good scientific explanation about Stone Age tools in general and the site in particular.

 Adadi Mariam Church

 The south most extant rock hewn church in Ethiopia, Adadi Mariam lies along the road to Butajira and it is the only rock hewn church to exist as far south as this region.
 The church is not as monolithic as the rock-hewn churches in Lalibela but it has a lot of similarities with some of the rock churches in Lalibela and further north in Tigray.